Do you want to increase conversions on your website dramatically? Exit-intent popups are the not-so-secret weapon that will get you there.

 If you have any special certifications or qualifications that can give visitors greater confidence in your authority and expertise?
 Show that off on your exit popup!

-Timothy Sykes displays his “Top Trader” badge right on his exit popup:
+Timothy Sykes displays his “Top Trader” badge right on his exit-intent popup:

 Have you written any guest posts for popular blogs?
 Have you been featured in any magazines?
 Display all of those logos at the bottom of your popup as PreneurCast does: